Employee Spotlight: Vladislav—Smells Like Team Spirit

 Yes.
 You read that right; I abhor sweets, such as candy or sugar.

 I think it’s genetic as my father has also avoided eating sweet things since I have known him.
 If it contains sugar or is sweet, take it away from me, exorcise it and throw it in the fiery pits of Mordor, and Thanos Snap it away from existence.
 There are two exceptions to this.
 First, if it’s naturally sweet, and as long as the sweetness is not overwhelming.
 Then I would consider consuming it if I was stranded on a lonely island with no sustenance options.
-And of course, my lovely girlfriend.
+And, of course, my lovely girlfriend.

 If you were a tool provided in our cPanel – which one would you pick?

 This type of question is like asking me what my favorite movie or video game is, which is practically impossible to answer straightforwardly.
 There are many valuable tools; I’d say the Awstats tool is one of the most informative and useful tools.
 It provides a huge range of data, such as access rates, traffic, bandwidth, and so much more.
 It’s proven invaluable while troubleshooting such cases, and I can’t say what tool would be the best.
-Still, I would say that the tutorials section and the knowledgebase we have for clients can be pretty helpful as it contains a large amount of useful information.
+Still, I would say that the tutorials section and the knowledge base we have for clients can be pretty helpful as it contains a large amount of useful information.
 I’d advise all our clients to review the tutorial section before they raise a case with us, as in a large number of situations, you will most probably find the answer there.

 Of course, if anyone still needs help, please do not hesitate to contact us.
 Our teams are here to help 24/7 and will never deny you support.
 And as my colleague Maria stated in her Spotlight interview, it is best to provide us with as many details, information, and screenshots of your issue.
-So we can get to working on it as quickly as we can; even if you do not fully comprehend the case, please do not hesitate to describe it with your own words; our team will handle the rest!
+So we can get to working on it as quickly as we can; even if you do not fully comprehend the case, please do not hesitate to describe it in your own words; our team will handle the rest!

-To wrap things up, I hope the situation resolves quickly world-wide, and I wish everybody good health going forward.
+To wrap things up, I hope the situation resolves quickly worldwide, and I wish everybody good health going forward.
 Stay safe, folks!

 Thank you, Vladi!
 We wish you and your team good luck in the future at FastComet for the years to follow.
 I hope you enjoyed getting to know him, and if you want to find out more about what it’s like to be part of our team – visit our blog for more information about all the great people who work here!

 You can also subscribe to our newsletter by clicking the button below, and never miss out on the latest updates and great deals.
-We have plenty to share, as we are having quite a lot of special treats in store throughout the spring season available to ALL of our users.
+We have plenty to share, as we have quite a lot of special treats in store throughout the spring season available to ALL of our users.
 Stay tuned for more FastComet Employee Spotlights!

 The latest tips and news from the industry straight to your inbox!